 A: Rising Seniors can register for room draw through the following link: Rising Senior Room Draw Registration Form.

 NOTE: Any senior who selects a room on campus and later cancels their housing assignment will be subject to a cancellation fee.
-If you cancel your housing assignment by the cancellation deadline, you will be responsible for a $750 fee.
-If you cancel after the cancellation deadline, you will be responsible for the cost of housing for the full semester.
+If you cancel your housing assignment by 11:59pm on May 1, 2014, you will be responsible for a $750 fee.
+If you cancel after May 1, you will be responsible for the cost of housing for the full semester.

 A: In the past, a large number of seniors (about 200) would select a room, and half would subsequently cancel their housing after finding an off-campus space.
 These vacancies then had to be distributed to rising sophomores who were not able to choose a space of their own during Room Draw.
-REHS fully supports seniors living on campus and has pushed back the Room Draw date to accommodate seniors who wish to look for off-campus housing before deciding where to live.
 Seniors who have trouble securing off-campus housing after Room Draw are welcome to re-apply for housing during the summer and fall semester.
-During Summer and Fall 2011 and 2012, all seniors who did not participate in Room Draw and applied later for housing were able to receive campus housing.
+During Summer and Fall 2011, 2012, and 2013, all seniors who did not participate in Room Draw and applied later for housing were able to receive campus housing.

 A: The $750 fee will be placed on your student account for Fall 2014 during the summer.

 A: As a rising senior, the only way to avoid a cancellation fee is to not select a room through the Room Draw process, or not cancel your housing after selecting a room.
-If you cancel your housing by 11:59pm on the cancellation deadline, you will be subject to a $750 fee.
+If you cancel your housing by 11:59pm on May 1, you will be subject to a $750 fee.
 If you cancel after the deadline has passed, you will be responsible for the cost of housing for the entire semester.